-This chart shows LightSail 2’s orbit apogee and perigee since 12 July 2019.
+This chart shows LightSail 2’s orbit apogee and perigee as reported by space-track.org since 8 July 2019.
 Sail deployment occurred on 23 July 2019.
 The entire dataset can be downloaded here.
-The Planetary Society / Data courtesy of NXTRAC

 LightSail is a citizen-funded project from The Planetary Society to send a small spacecraft, propelled solely by sunlight, to Earth orbit.